MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

     ...
  ```

-This version of the Windows SDK projection will be available in an upcoming .NET 6 and .NET 5 servicing release.
+This version of the Windows SDK projection will be available in an upcoming .NET 6 servicing release.
 After that .NET SDK update is available, you should remove the `<WindowsSdkPackageVersion>` property from your project file.

 If you don't set this property, then you'll see an error like: `"Error: This version of Project Reunion requires WinRT.Runtime.dll version 1.6 or greater."`